na-na-hi/renget/archive/uuauk.md

 "Served with a modicum of hash, or perhaps a smattering of potatoes!
 Oh, I'm just having too much FUN with th-"

-The Scovillian's constant food jokes were halted as Ronnie ran up slammed his body into the pepper, landing a direct Take Down and slamming the Scovillian into the ground, knocking him out cold.
+The Scovillian's constant food jokes were halted as Ronnie ran over slammed his body into the pepper, landing a direct Take Down and returning the Scovillian to the ground, knocking him out cold.

 "MOVE, BITCH!
 GET OUT DA WAY!"
 Ronnie said triumphantly as he got back up, quoting his favorite internet video before turning his attention to Beast.
 "You alright, dude?"

-"My eyes still feel like they're burning in the dark pits of hell, but other then that, I'm quite alright."
+"My eyes still feel like they're burning in the dark pits of hell, but other than that, I'm quite alright."
 Beast answered.
 "I would like to thank you for saving me from that lunatic pepper."

 "Nah, wasn't any problem.
 Geez, running around this much really makes me hungry..."
 Ronnie noted, walking over to a nearby pepper bush and biting into one.